-URETEK ICR Gulf Coast has been providing foundation repair in Houston and its neighboring cities for almost 20 years.
-In order to properly serve your foundation remediation needs, we have an intimate understanding of the City of Houston’s building code regarding foundation repair.
+URETEK ICR Gulf Coast has provided foundation repair in Houston and its neighboring cities for over 20 years.
+To properly serve your foundation remediation needs, we have an intimate understanding of the City of Houston’s building code regarding foundation repair.

 City of Houston Building Code on Foundation Repair